csuwaki/xkcd-pipeline/README.md

-# XKCD Comics Pipeline
+# XKCD Comics Pipeline s

-This project is a data pipeline that extracts, transforms, and analyzes data from [XKCD](https://xkcd.com/) web comics.
-The goal is to create a data platform by ingesting, processing, and modeling data to generate insights for decision-making using Airflow, PostgreSQL and dbt.
+This project is a data pipeline that extracts and transforms data from [XKCD](https://xkcd.com/) web comics.
+It aims to build a data platform that supports decision-making through efficient ingestion, processing, and modeling of data using Airflow, PostgreSQL, and dbt.

 ### Architecture